qBioTurin/HashClone/README.txt

     <threshold> this value is the  threshold used to select significant k-mers;

+    <type of IG>  Immunoglobulin Heavy Chain (IGH) or Immunoglobulin Light chain (IGK);

     <output_folder> the folder where the output will be saved;

     <mail>  null or a valid mail address where to send information on  termination status of the run;

+    <spike-in> the fasta file containing the list of the spike in sequences that you want to research in the samples

     <input_file_1> ....<input_file_n> the list of input patient files (one for each follow-up in fastq format)